-Factors Affecting Compaction The factors that influence the achieved degree of compaction in the laboratory are: Plasticity of the soil, Water content, Compactive effort
+Factors Affecting Compaction: The factors that influence the achieved degree of compaction in the laboratory are: plasticity of the soil, Water content, Compactive effort

 Compaction of Cohesionless Soils: For cohesionless soils (or soils without any fines), the standard compaction tests are difficult to perform.
 For compaction, application of vibrations is the most effective method.
 Watering is another method.
 The seepage force of water percolating through a cohesionless soil makes the soil grains occupy a more stable position.
 However a large quantity of water is required in this method.
 To achieve maximum dry density, they can be compacted either in a dry state or in a saturated state.
 For these soil types, it is usual to specify a magnitude of relative density (ID) that must be achieved.
-If e is the current void ratio or ${a,A}$ d is the current dry density, the relative density is usually defined in percentage as or where emax and emin are the maximum and minimum void ratios that can be determined from standard tests in the laboratory, and admin and ddetermined from standard tests in the laboratory.

-respective minimum and maximum dry densities On the basis of relative density, sands and gravels can be grouped into different categories: Relative density (%) Classification < 15 Very loose
+If e is the current void ratio or ${\rm EA}$ d is the current dry density, the relative density is usually defined in percentage as or where emax and emin are the maximum and minimum void ratios that can be determined from standard tests in the laboratory, and $d{a}dmin$ and $d{a}dmax$ are the respective minimum and maximum dry densities On the basis of relative density, sands and gravels can be grouped into different categories: Relative density (%) Classification < 15 Very loose 15-35 Loose 35-65 65-85 Medium > 85 Dense Very dense relative density.

-12-32 LUUSe

-35-65 Medium 65-85 Dense > 85

-Very dense

-It is not possible to determine the dry density from the value of the relative density.
 The reason is that the values of the maximum and minimum dry densities (or void ratios) depend on the gradation and angularity of the soil grains.